The 1 Myth About Self-Tanners You Need to Stop Believing

 That's why you should apply sunscreen liberally — especially since the deeper color could also disguise your sunburn, meaning you may not notice the red until it's too late.
 Don't let that faux glow fool you into thinking you need a lower SPF, either: again, your skin isn't really tanned.
 Always use SPF 30 or above when you're out in the sun, which is the lowest number recommended by the American Academy of Dermatology.

 Best Sunscreens to Apply on Top of Self-Tanner

 We know, we know: some sunscreens can make your faux tan look blotchy, which might make you want to skip the step altogether — but you don't have to.
 If you're worried about what all those sun creams will do to your fake tan, opt for oil-free formulas that won't break down the color so quickly.
-There are some self-tanning products out there that contain an SPF, like the Supergoop!
-Healthy Glow Sunless Tan SPF 40 ($38) but those work best if you aren't planning on laying out in the sun all day.
+While there aren't many self-tanning products out there that contain an SPF, there are options that give you a temporary tint like the Supergoop!
+Glowscreen SPF 40 Sunscreen ($38), although those work best if you aren't planning on laying out in the sun all day.
 Still, this can work in a pinch if you don't want to compromise on your tan or sun protection.

 You can also choose a gradual tanner with a built-in SPF like Jergens Natural Glow + Protect Daily Moisturizer Sunscreen SPF 20 ($10).
 This will enhance the glow you've got — but allow you to build up your own tan, too, so you'll have less risk of overdoing it.
 Just note that since it doesn't hit that recommended SPF 20, you'll want to seek shade and reapply your regular (oil-free) sunscreen more often to avoid burning.